Baertig/han-flash/README.md

 - Create flashcards with Chinese words/characters, pinyin, and translations
 - **AI-powered Autofill**: Automatically fetch pinyin, translation, example sentence (with pinyin and translation), and a detailed sentence breakdown using OpenAI GPT.
-- **Dynamic Dialog**: The new card dialog includes fields for all generated data, allowing user edits.
 - **Sentence Breakdown**: View a word-by-word breakdown of example sentences, including pinyin and meaning.
 - View existing flashcards in a responsive grid layout
 - Add and delete flashcards